WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 our pointer to the records.

 A __sorting algorithm__ is the method that we determine the sorted order (regardless of individual fields or large satellite data).
+There's various algorithms we can apply and various ways we can store our data.

 ####<a id="abstractdatatype">Abstract Data Type (ADT)</a>